Kathmandu University: Organization and administration

-The School of Medical Sciences (KUSMS) and the School of Engineering have highest number of students.
+The School of Medical Sciences (KUSMS) and the School of Engineering (KUSOE) have highest number of students.
 The School of Medical Science was formerly known as KUMS, but in 2006 its name was changed to KUSMS, with the view that the school not only trains medical graduates and postgraduates but also runs paramedical disciplines.
-The School of Science and School of Engineering are present in the university premises, unlike other schools that have affiliated colleges around the nation.
+The School of Science, School of Engineering and one department of School of Management (Department of Management Informatics and Communication DoMIC) are present in the university premises, unlike other schools that have affiliated colleges around the nation.
 School of Engineering currently runs undergraduate and graduate-level courses mostly in Electrical and Electronics, Mechanical, Computer, Civil and Geomatics Engineering.
 It has also recently launched Chemical Engineering and Bachelor of Architecture.
+School of Management runs undergraduate and graduate level courses like Bachelor of Business Administration, Bachelor of Business Information Systems, Master of Business Administration, Executive MBA, MPPM and many more.
 The School of Science is currently conducting classes in B.Sc.
 Human Biology, Environmental Science and Engineering, Bio-Technology, and Applied Physics.
 Chemical Engineering, BSc nursing In Midwifery, and Bachelors in Physiotherapy is the recent addition to the list of the subject being offered by KU to students in Nepal for the first time.